-The cost of the Plan is paid for primarily with participant administrative fees.
-Each participant in the Plan is charged a fee based upon their Plan balance and a tiered dollar charge.
-The following fees were in effect for 2022:
+The Plan's administrative expenses are paid for primarily with participant administrative fees.
+Each participant in the Plan is charged a monthly fee based upon their Plan balance and a tiered dollar charge.
+The following fees were in effect for 2023:

 The Board maintains an account from which Plan expenses are paid.
-The balance of this account as of December 31, 2022, was \$955,187 and is invested in the Stable Value Fund.
-At the Board's discretion, these funds are available to defray future administrative expenses and participant fee increases.
+The balance of this account as of December 31, 2023, was \$2,259,259 and is invested in the Stable Value Fund.